Recurring elements in the Final Fantasy series: Reception and influence

 The Final Fantasy series and several specific games within it have been credited for introducing and popularizing many concepts that are today widely used in console RPGs.
 The side view perspective with groups of monsters against a group of characters used by the early Final Fantasy games has been frequently imitated, supplanting the prior RPG standard of one-on-one battles against monsters from a first-person perspective.
 The class changing systems and multiple types of magic available were also influential on the genre, as were the use of a variety of vehicles.
 By contrast, IGN has commented that the menu system used by the games is a major detractor for many and is a "significant reason why they haven't touched the series".
 Destructoid's Chris Hovermale cited the battle systems of the Final Fantasy series as an example of video games have evolved their combat systems over time.

 Edge cited the visuals of the series as a reason for its long-standing critical praise.
 In 1996, Next Generation included the series on a ranking of the best games and series of all time, with one of its points of praise being the narratives.
 That magazine later cited the "melodramatic storylines" used in the series as a factor in its longevity.
-In a review of Final Fantasy VI from 2005, GameSpot cited that game as a genre-defining title with its storyline and emphasis on character development, while Final Fantasy VII has frequently been classed as a title that helped solidify the structure and style of RPGs for many years to follow.
+In a review of Final Fantasy VI from 2005, GameSpot cited that game as a genre-defining game with its storyline and emphasis on character development, while Final Fantasy VII has frequently been classed as a game that helped solidify the structure and style of RPGs for many years to follow.
 Digital Spy said in 2012 that Final Fantasy had "shaped and defined role-playing games across generations of consoles", though felt the series had lost some of its appeal as its more recent installments differed too much from their predecessors, with some fans referring to Final Fantasy X as "the last traditional game in the series".

 Kawazu would develop the concepts he created for Final Fantasy II into its own series, titled SaGa, and other franchises including The Elder Scrolls would adopt its usage-based skill systems.
 Ishii's experience working on Final Fantasy was reflected in his design philosophies for the Mana series, which began life as a Final Fantasy spin-off.
-Numerous industry developers and studios—including Ubisoft's Maxime Beland, multiple BioWare staff, Peter Molyneux—have cited Final Fantasy as an influence on either their general game design or specific titles.
-Several independent developers have drawn on both classic and contemporary Final Fantasy titles when developing games, citing examples within their narratives, game design and visuals.
+Numerous industry developers and studios (including Ubisoft's Maxime Beland, multiple BioWare staff, Peter Molyneux) have cited Final Fantasy as an influence on either their general game design or specific games.
+Several independent developers have drawn on both classic and contemporary Final Fantasy games when developing games, citing examples within their narratives, game design, and visuals.